 Remember Wham Bars, Fruit Salads, Mojos, Space Dust and Refreshers?
-With his business A Quarter Of, Michael Parker has recreated an old-fashioned sweet shop online, selling 700 varieties to satisfy the demand for retro sweets
+With his business A Quarter Of, Michael Parker has recreated an old-fashioned sweet shop online, selling more than 600 varieties to satisfy the demand for retro sweets

 Selling sweets by the quarter and with illustrations inspired by the classic comic Whizzer and Chips, online sweetshop A Quarter Of was established in 2002 to recreate the sweetshops of the sixties, seventies and eighties.

 The brainchild of owner Michael Parker, A Quarter Of has grown rapidly in line with demand for retro sweets.
 "I wanted to create something I would enjoy doing.
 I hadn't got a clue it would take off like this," says Michael.

 The inspiration for the business came when Michael and his brother were in the pub, reminiscing about the sweets they used to buy from their local sweetshop.
 Michael did some research and discovered that some of the old sweets were still being made.

 The result is a website offering more than 600 varieties of sweets that's full of nostalgia and fun.
 "It's entertaining and a bit tongue in cheek," says Michael.
 "People can spend fifteen minutes on the site without necessarily buying anything and that's fine."

 But customers are buying and the business is growing fast.
 In the run-up to Christmas, staff numbers swell to about 35 as they dispatch three tons of sweets a day.
 And that's just to individuals.
 Michael has also set up a wholesale business to meet the demand from retailers.
 "We have a 10,000 square foot warehouse and we're looking for a new place twice the size."